dfinity/ic/rs/bitcoin/ckbtc/mainnet/minter_upgrade_2024_10_28.md

 ## Release Notes

-There is no change to the deployed wasm binary.
+There is no change to the deployed Wasm binary.

 The same version was deployed previously in https://dashboard.internetcomputer.org/proposal/133057.